 Connecting Through Sports

 Through sports, UAE and US athletes increase cultural understanding, and advance the two countries’ shared values of openness, tolerance and respect for others.
 These exchanges take place through training programs and international competition.
-In 2019, the UAE will host the Special Olympics World Games, making it the first country in the Middle East and North Africa to host the event.
-Seven thousand athletes from more than 170 countries will compete in 24 sports at the World Games Abu Dhabi.
-The World Games follow the 2018 Special Olympics MENA Games that also took place in Abu Dhabi, with more than 1,200 athletes from the region participating.
+In March 2019, the UAE hosted the Special Olympics World Games, making it the first country in the Middle East and North Africa to host the event.
+7,500 athletes from more than 190 countries competed in 24 sports at the World Games Abu Dhabi.

 At the 2016 Olympic Games in Rio De Janeiro, the UAE was represented by a team of 13 athletes (the country’s largest squad ever) in six different disciplines.
 The team included 18-year-old swimmer Nada Al Bedwawi, an NYU Abu Dhabi student who was the UAE’s first female swimmer to compete in the Olympics and was the UAE national team’s flag bearer.
 Another top UAE athlete, weightlifter Amna Al Haddad, trained extensively in the United States and is recognized as a pioneer in women’s sports.